What bunnies are available or is a specific bunny available?

 Do you transport or deliver?

-Do you take in bunnies & Guinea Pigs for foster/surrender/rehoming?
+Do you take in bunnies for foster/surrender/rehoming?

 Are your nursery bunnies spayed/neutered?